Emblem

 [A simple translation of the report that appeared in the WBSJ-Okhotsk blog.]

-Seabirding Excursion IV - 10 October 2013
+Seabirding Excursion IV - October 10, 2013

 The big news from today's cruise is the first sighting of a Black-footed Albatross (Kuroashi-ahoudori) in the Okhotsk region of Hokkaido (our region).
-Mr. Miyamoto was even able to capture a decent photo of it.
+Mr. Miyamoto was even able to capture a good photo of it.

 albatross